josmar-crwdstffng/angular/aio/content/guide/build.md

 ### Configure environment-specific defaults

-A project's `src/environments/` folder contains the base configuration file, `environment.ts`, which provides a default environment.
+A project's `src/environments` directory contains the base configuration file, `environment.ts`, which provides a default environment.
 You can add override defaults for additional environments, such as production and staging, in target-specific configuration files.

 For example: